 Make Your Cover Letter Stand Out

 Sad to say, but your grant proposal may be among hundreds or thousands that a typical foundation will see during an average year.
-Your cover letter can make the difference in making the cut to the next step towards funding.
+Your cover letter can make the difference in getting to the next step towards funding.
 But how can you make it stand out?

 Don't try anything "cute," as foundation officials will not be impressed.

-You can include a paragraph about why your organization is the one that can best accomplish this mission.
-Survey your competition organizations and assess just how and where you excel.
+The cover letter would not be appropriate for a story about a client, although you should have a story for other parts of your proposal, such as the description of the problem.
+Include a paragraph about why your organization is the one that can best accomplish this mission.
+Survey your competitive organizations and assess just how and where you excel.
 That may be in the strength of your staff and volunteers, your experience with this particular problem, or the community support you enjoy.

 You don't need to mention the names of competitors or criticize them.
 Just highlight your strengths.
 This would be a good time to consult with others around the office.
 Pull a few people together and brainstorm how your nonprofit excels.